Dale, Pembrokeshire: Henry Tudor

 In 1485, Henry Tudor landed at Mill Bay near Dale before the Battle of Bosworth, after which he became King Henry VII.
 Villagers mark the anniversary; the most spectacular commemoration was for the 500th anniversary in 1985.

 Sea Empress disaster

 On 15 February 1996, the oil tanker Sea Empress grounded at the Milford Haven entrance, spilling 72,000 tonnes of crude oil.

 Housing

-There are many older Victorian homes towards the coastal shore area but as you gradually move away from the shore there are a large row of late 1940s council houses.
+There are many older Victorian homes towards the coastal shore area but away from the shore there are late 1940s council houses.

 Present

 Dale Fort is a Victorian era fort located on a rocky promontory that now houses a field studies centre, for study of local marine biology, biology, geology, geomorphology, and other related fields.

 Dale is a local centre for sailing, and windsurfing is taught in the Dale bay, along with sailing and boat handling courses.
 Dale is also often the location of sailing galas.
 The Pembrokeshire Coast Path passes through the village and around the Dale peninsula.

 Dale beach has a Blue Flag award.

 The Dale Coronation Hall is used for many events in the community and is home to the D.A.D.S.
 (Dale Amateur Dramatic Society).
 The society performs a play or a pantomime in March.

 The 2011 census showed 5.9% of the population could speak Welsh, a fall from 11.0% in 2001.